ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <hr>
 <div style="height: 20px;"></div>

-The study of exoplanets - planets beyond our Solar System - is a crucial gateway to discovering and confirming the existence of extraterrestrial life.
-Over the past decade the scientific community has seen an explosion in our capabilities to gather fine-grained data on the observable universe, thanks to advancements into astronomical science like the James Webb Telescope - the most complex and largest telescope launched into space - which began it's work in 2021.
-Many of these new technologies, including the James Webb, are used to discovery of exoplanets.
-As such the discussion and interest on exoplanets is only expected grow in the coming years.
+When we talk about space, we usually think of the night sky, stars light up.
+We don't usually think of planets beyond our Solar System.
+But the study of exoplanets - planets beyond our Solar System - is a crucial gateway to discovering and confirming the existence of extraterrestrial life.

 This project peers into exoplanet science through the lens of data.
 I grab from the <strong><a href="https://exoplanetarchive.ipac.caltech.edu/docs/API_PS_columns.html" target="_blank" style="color: #573259;"> Planetary Systems</a></strong> dataset provided by the <strong><a href="https://exoplanetarchive.ipac.caltech.edu/index.html" target="_blank" style="color: #573259;">NASA exoplanets archive</a> </strong> on which I'll visualize and conduct a k-means clustering algorithm.